4 keys that explain what Ukraine is doing well to contain Russian power

 Although it is difficult to get an accurate picture of casualties, even the most conservative Pentagon estimates put Russian deaths at more than 7,000.
 That’s almost half the casualties the Soviets sustained in 10 years of war in Afghanistan, and we’re barely a month into the war.

-Brigadier Tom Foulkes also has an explanation for why so many Russian generals are falling on the front lines: “This sounds to me like a very successful and deliberate sniper campaign that could undermine Russian command structures.”
+Brigadier Tom Foulkes also has an explanation for why so many Russian generals are falling on the front lines: “This sounds to me like a very successful and deliberate sniper campaign that might undermine Russian command structures.”

 4. The information war